eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/rul/development-view/service-bindings.md

 ### GRAPH ASSET FOR THE SERVICE BINDINGS

 To enable the knowledge agent's matchmaking agent to utilize the service binding, a graph asset has to be registered at the calculation service provider's EDC connector.
 This asset must have a property `rdfs:isDefinedBy` for ontology references and a property `sh:shapesGraph` that defines the shape of the provided graph.

-All assets, including graph assets, must have a related policy and contract definition.
-These are described in the use-case-independent [general Contracts And Policies section](../../../development-view/contracts-and-policies).

 #### GRAPH ASSET DEFINITION